 2. Segmenting your target audience.
 Audience personas are created to segment a brand’s target audience into similar groups based on similar interests or demographics.
 This helps marketers identify which types of people are most likely to become customers and who their campaigns should target.

-When it comes to completing these steps, a CRM is a wealth of information.
+When it comes to completing these steps, a CRM solution is a wealth of information.
 The tool can show patterns in past leads and customers to give marketing teams a clear picture of their target audience.
-Beyond understanding similarities in demographics, marketers can also analyze sales notes in their CRM to understand what led to conversions in the past.
+Beyond understanding similarities in demographics, marketers can also analyze sales notes in their CRM technology to understand what led to conversions in the past.
 By understanding what resonated with leads, marketers are better equipped to create effective campaigns.

 2. Acquire leads